Harris visits Ghana's president, promises aid, investments

 “We’re spending a lot of sleepless nights trying to make sure we’re protected here,” he told the vice president as the two gathered in a conference room at the palace, their delegations seated on opposite sides of a long table.

+Akufo-Addo dismissed any concerns about China’s influence in the region, saying his country had relationships with many nations, including the United States, and they were separate from one another.

+“The relationships with America is a relationship that has been close over several decades," he said.

-Harris will announce $139 million in U.S. assistance for Ghana, according to her office.
-Some of that money will require congressional approval, which could prove difficult amid sharp partisan differences over the federal budget.
-The Treasury Department also plans to dispatch an adviser to Accra to help manage the country's burdensome debt.
+Some of the money pledged by Harris will require congressional approval, which could prove difficult amid sharp partisan differences over the federal budget.
+The Treasury Department also plans to dispatch an adviser to Accra to help manage the country’s burdensome debt.

 Other programs are intended to reduce child labor, improve weather forecasting, support local musicians and defend against disease outbreaks.

 The United States has already sent troops to train militaries from Ghana and other countries in the hopes of bolstering their defenses.
-However, other countries have turned to the Russian mercenary force known as Wagner, which has been on the front lines of Russia's war in Ukraine but also has a presence in Africa.
+However, other countries have turned to Wagner, which has been on the front lines of Russia's war in Ukraine but also has a presence in Africa.

 Wagner began operating in Mali, which ousted French troops based there, and there are concerns that it will also deploy to Burkina Faso, where France also ended its military presence.
 Ghana recently accused Burkina Faso's leaders, which took power in a coup last year, of already turning to Wagner for help, something Akufo-Addo said would be "unsettling."